CCBR/pipeliner-docs/docs/WEG-seq/Whole-exome-genome-overview.md

 ![Whole genome/exome pipelines](images/Pipeliner_WES_WGS_Workflow.svg) <sup>**Fig 1.
 An Overview of the Whole Genome/Exome Pipelines.**

-For detailed descriptions of the individual tools outlined in the WES workflows, refer to the specific tool's documentation and web sites (tools are listed here).
+For detailed descriptions of the individual tools outlined in the WES workflows, refer to the specific tool's documentation and web sites (tools are listed [here](../Whole-exome-genome-tools-and-versions)).

-### Initial QC